tatecksi/SentinelPlaybooks/Sentinel_Incident_Assignment_Shifts_V2/readme.md

   <img src="https://github.com/tatecksi/SentinelPlaybooks/blob/master/Sentinel_Incident_Assignment_Shifts/media/pic2.png" width="700" height="350">

-### 3. User account for Shifts
+### 3. User account with Owner role in Microsoft Teams
-- Create or use an existing user account with **Owner** permission in a Team.
+- Create or use an existing user account with **Owner** role in a Team.

+- The user account will be used in Shifts connector (List all shifts).

-### 4. Permission on Azure AD
+### 4. User account with permissions in Azure AD
-- There is an Azure AD connector in this Logic App to get details for a user.
-- To use the Azure AD connector, you need to **Sign-in** with an account with the following administrator permissions:
+- Create or use an existing user account with the following administrator permissions:
     - Group.ReadWrite.All
     - User.ReadWrite.All
     - Directory.ReadWrite.All

+- The user account will be used in Azure AD connector (Get user).

+### 5. User account with Log Analytics Reader role
+- Create or use an existing user account with Log Analytics Reader role on the Azure Sentinel workspace.

+- The user account will be used in Azure Monitor Logs connector (Run query and list results).

-### 5. An O365 account to be used to send email notification
+### 6. An O365 account to be used to send email notification
-- Login details of the O365 account.
+- The user account will be used in O365 connector (Send an email).

 ## Post Deployment Configuration: